|

 49. After

-shaking Bri's hand, he turned to stand behind Bri, with his
+shaking Bri's hand, he turned to stand behind Bri, and placed his hands

-Rain," but the crowd was already beginning to resume its former
+Rain," but the crowd already knew that much and was resuming its former

 fury.

-leaned behind Bri's ear, where Bri could hear perfectly, and
+leaned behind Bri's ear, and a camera close-up captured everyone's

 would like to say?"